pvdabeel/prolog/Documentation/Handbook/23-doc-resolver-comparison.md

 ## Architecture Overview

-All three resolvers solve the same problem: given a set of requested packages, figure out which concrete versions to install and in what order.
+All four resolvers solve the same problem: given a set of requested packages, figure out which concrete versions to install and in what order.
 Where they differ is in how they handle **conflicts** — situations where the first choice turns out to be wrong.